0xPolygonID/tutorials/mkdocs/docs/wallet/wallet-sdk/flutter-sdk/install-flutter-sdk.md

     ```
     export PATH="$PATH:/[path where Flutter is installed]/flutter/bin"
     ```
-    For example, if our extracted installation is on Desktop, we can run the following command:
+    For example, if our extracted installation is on your Desktop, we can run the following command:
     ```
     export PATH="$PATH:/Users/username/Desktop/flutter/bin"
     ```